What is IDCW in a mutual fund?

 The term means the distribution of income of a mutual fund scheme.
 It includes dividends paid by stocks and capital gains made by selling stocks from the scheme portfolio.

-The name change happened to highlight that the income is coming out of the depositor’s income value, which means withdrawal of capital.
+The name change happened to highlight that the income is coming out of the depositor’s income value, which means the withdrawal of capital.

 The term IDCW accurately represents mutual fund dividends and will remove any misunderstanding about mutual fund dividends for the investors as per SEBI.